-Hotel pool, but guests have access to pool at Park MGM
+No hotel pool, but guests have access to the pool at Park MGM

-The Jemaa rooftop pool deck (which returns when the Park MGM reopens Sept.
-30) offers great views and a sophisticated, timeless aesthetic.
+The Jemaa rooftop pool deck offers great views and a sophisticated, timeless aesthetic.
 The food, drinks and cabana service are among the best in Vegas right now.
 Try the lobster rolls.

 The Palms remains closed until further notice.